villesalmela/CodeQA/README.md

     - the template must:
         - accept one variable: "VERIFICATION_CODE"
         - include default subject and sender
+1. Clone this project to your workstation
+1. Change directory to project root
+1. Run `git update-index --skip-worktree .devcontainer/devcontainer.env`
+    - This will prevent your environment variables from being included in commits
-1. Place the environment variables in [this template](app/.env)
+1. Place the environment variables in [this template](.devcontainer/devcontainer.env)
-1. In project's root folder, run "docker-compose up"
+1. In VS Code, click F1
+1. Enter command `>dev containers: open folder in container`
+    - select the project root folder
-    - this will build and start the image, and make the app available at http://localhost:5001
+    - this will build and start the image